 RECOMMENDED: Try the default strategy Vivado Implementation Defaults first.
-It provides a good trade-off between compile time and design performance.
+It provides a good trade-off between compile time and design maximum operating clock frequency.

 Note: Strategies are tool and version specific.
 In some cases, strategies might require a longer compile time.